agmcfarland/GeneGrouper/README.md

 Our visualizations show that four groups are created.
 All taxa except *Pseudomonas aeruginsa* have *pstSCAB/phoU*.
 However, genes surrounding the Pst gene cluster differ by taxa.
 This demonstrates the selective effect of maintaining an intact Pst gene cluster, while also demonstrating the phylogenetic influence of surrounding gene content.

-#### What about genes that do not have a stable gene content surrounding them?
+#### What about genes that are not likely to have conserved gene content surrounding them?
 Let's search for a horizontally-transferred carbanem-resistant beta-lactamase.

-Horizontally-transferred genes are typically in regions of the genome that have highly variable gene content, or linked to large segments of mobile DNA.
+Horizontally-transferred genes are typically in regions of the genome that have highly variable gene content or linked to large segments of mobile DNA.
 We will set the minimum size of a group to just two gene regions to account for how dissimilar we expect gene regions to be.

 ```
 # start search